Changes to the HECS-HELP discount and voluntary repayment bonus

 - The change to the upfront discount will only affect HECS-HELP.

 - The change to the voluntary repayment bonus will apply to all HELP debts.

 - The removal of the upfront discount will affect students who can afford to pay upfront and choose to do so.
 It will not affect students who fund their university studies through a HECS-HELP deferred loan.

 - The bonus for voluntary repayments will only affect people who can afford to make voluntary repayments above what are required when annual tax returns are assessed.

 What assistance will be provided to students to understand the changes?

 The Department of Education and Training will update the HELP booklets and the Commonwealth Assistance Form for Commonwealth supported places and HECS HELP.

-Note: this news item edited on 4 January 2016 to update date information
+Note: This news item was edited on 4 January 2016 to update date information.